Inventory control: laying paths for a bright business future

 If these are readily available, then super-fast order fulfillment awaits.

 Companies that do this can justify higher prices.
 Customers won’t mind paying to get stuff quicker.
 Of course, it is difficult to find a happy compromise.
-It’s a challenge to balance the number of allowable backorders with the amount of on-hand product.
+It’s a challenge to balance the number of allowable backorders with the amount of on-hand products.

 5. Bottlenecks